Supply Program Manager - Federal Salaries of 2017

-In 2016, the Office Secretary Health and Human Services hired the most employees titled Supply Program Management, with an average salary of $76,528.
+In 2017, the Veterans Health Administration hired the most employees titled Supply Program Management, with an average salary of $76,635.

 Government Supply Program Management jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Supply Program Management job is GS-4, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.